sanjaycodeclouds/docker-node-environment/README.md

 ### 🧪 How Team Members Can Use the Image
 ### Step 1: 🐳 Docker Setup Guide (for Team Members)
-This guide helps you run the Node.js environment using Docker — no need to install Node.js or MongoDB manually!
 <pre>
 You must have Docker installed on your system.
   • For macOS / Windows: